 This episode followed a clash between the French army and Siam, the Paknam crisis, as it is called.
 If I try to summarize the affair, in July 1893, three French ships violated Siamese territory and received warning shots from a Siamese fort and a gunboat, to which the French navy responded, toll 3 dead on the French side, 16 on the Siamese side.
 Their intention was to join the French gunboat Lutin already anchored off the French embassy in Bangkok.

-In the ensuing battle, France blocked passage over the Chao Phraya in Bangkok and aimed his guns at the Grand Palace in order to exert pressure and clarify the situation regarding other colonial claims in the region, France being then in full expansion in what was to become French Indochina.
-The consequences of this act were the signing of a treaty on October 3, 1893, under the terms of which Siam simply bowed to the French ultimatum and renounced all claims to all the territories on the left bank of the Mekong and to the islands in the river.
-Translation: they were robbed the future Laos that we integrated into the colony and the annexation of the province of You reap, weakening Siam's control of Cambodian territories.
+The consequences of this act were the signing of a treaty on October 3, 1893, under the terms of which Siam simply bowed to the French ultimatum and renounced all claims to the territories on the left bank of the Mekong and to the river islands.
+In other words, they seized what would become Laos, which was incorporated into the colony, and also annexed the province of Siem Reap, weakening Siam's control over Cambodian territories.

 Much of the information in this section comes from a well-researched history enthusiast's blog, also based in Thailand (see source).